Secure CheckoutPersonal information is secured with SSL technology.

 Dr. Ya-Xiong Tao is currently Associate Professor of Physiology at Auburn University College of Veterinary Medicine in Auburn, Alabama, USA.
 He has been working on several G protein-coupled receptors, including gonadotropin receptors regulating reproduction, and melanocortin receptors regulating energy and glucose homeostasis.
 He has published extensively in peer-reviewed biomedical journals and obtained funding for his research from National Institutes of Health, American Diabetes Association and American Heart Association, among others.
 He has delivered numerous lectures at universities and research institutes in USA.
 Canada, and China.
 He is visiting or guest professors at four universities and research institute in China.
 He has edited four volumes in Progress in Molecular Biology and Translational Science and is editing a volume of Advances in Pharmacology.
 He teaches several courses, including Physiology, Receptorology, and Molecular Endocrinology, for veterinarian and graduate students.

-College of Veterinary Medicine, Auburn University, AL, USA
+Associate Professor of Physiology, College of Veterinary Medicine, Auburn University, AL, USA